dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/30-components-for-consolidated-data-analysis/06-main-properties-of-the-tpivotgrideh.md

 `pgoDataFiltersEh`
 Allow the user to filter the data by clicking on the opening section of the drop-down form to filter the data in the field headers.

-</dd></dl>
+</sh></dl>

 `property PivotDataSource: TPivotDataSourceEh;`
-<dd>Specifies a component of type TPivotDataSourceEh whose values are used to generate summary data.</dd>
+<sh>Specifies a component of type TPivotDataSourceEh whose values are used to generate summary data.</sh>
 <br>

 `property PivotFields: TPivotFieldsEh;`
-<dd>Returns a list of available fields for generating summary data.
-Data is taken from PivotDataSource.PivotFields.</dd>
+<sh>Returns a list of available fields for generating summary data.
+Data is taken from PivotDataSource.PivotFields.</sh>
 <br>

 `property RowAggrBeforeData: Boolean;`
-<dd>Specifies that the summary lines are displayed before the data lines.</dd>
+<sh>Specifies that the summary lines are displayed before the data lines.</sh>
 <br>

 `property RowHeight: Integer;`
-<dd>The default height of the rows is in pixels.</dd>
+<sh>The default height of the rows is in pixels.</sh>
 <br>

 `property RowLines: Integer;`
-<dd>The height of the lines by default in the lines of text.</dd>
+<sh>The height of the lines by default in the lines of text.</sh>
 <br>

 `property RowsAxisTree: TPivotAxisGroupingTreeEh;`
-<dd>Returns the value tree on the row axis.</dd>
+<sh>Returns the value tree on the row axis.</sh>
 <br>

 `property ShowDataBuildingProgress: Boolean default True;`
-<dd>Defines the need to display the progress bar during data generation.</dd>
+<sh>Defines the need to display the progress bar during data generation.</sh>
 <br>

 `property ShowHint: Boolean stored IsShowHintStored;`
-<dd>Specifies whether to display the prompt from the Hint property.</dd>
+<sh>Specifies whether to display the prompt from the Hint property.</sh>
 <br>

 `property ShowToolTips: Boolean;`
-<dd>Specifies the need to display the text in the specialty hint box if the text does not fit in the cell.</dd>
+<sh>Specifies the need to display the text in the specialty hint box if the text does not fit in the cell.</sh>
 <br>

 `property VisPivotGridArray[ACol, ARow: Integer]: TPivotCellEh;`
-<dd>Access to an array of pivot table values.</dd>
+<sh>Access to an array of pivot table values.</sh>
 <br>

 `property PrintService: TCustomPivotGridPrintServiceEh;`
-<dd>Returns the TCustomPivotGridPrintServiceEh object used for printing and previewing.</dd>
+<sh>Returns the TCustomPivotGridPrintServiceEh object used for printing and previewing.</sh>
 <br>